plylrnsdy/vscode-run-as/README.md

         - Windows: `"win32"`,
         - Linux: `"linux"`
         - Mac OS: `"darwin"`
-    - the value is the command to execute command in a new terminal windows in this platform, e.g. `"start $0"`.
+    - the value is the command to execute command in a new terminal windows in this platform, e.g. `"start ${command}"`.
-        - `$0` will be replaced by the command in globs-to-command mapping.
+        - `${command}` will be replaced by the command in globs-to-command mapping.

     You can enable it by change `"RunAs.runInNewTerminalWindows.enable"` to `true`.